asaswain/budget-software/README.txt

 Budget Software

 Outline:
-This software program is designed to allow you to enter a list of income and expenses and keep track of a motnhly budget
+This software program is designed to allow you to enter a list of income and expenses and keep track of a monthly budget

 Design:
 I started writing this program because I got tired of using a spreadsheet to keep track of my expenses and manage my monthly budgets.